alessiapazzaglia02/274481/README.md

 # EXPERIMENTAL DESIGN:
 We have tried to build the classifiers using the built-in functions, and in each of them we used the grid search, which is a technique for tuning hyperparameters.
 In fact, we have inserted some values for the parameters we wanted optimize and this method tries all the combinations.
-## BASELINE:
-We have decided to calculate the baseline by selecting the most frequent occurring class in the dataset, which is 'Standard'.

 ## EVALUATION METRICS:
-We have decided to look for accuracy as we want to predict their status, since it underlines if it is close to the "true value" or what you are going for.
+We have decided to look for accuracy as it is used when the goal of the model is to identify how may items were correctly classified.
+Moreover, we prefer looking at accuracy as we have a dataset that is pretty balanced.
 While precision is the ability to get the same thing over and over again and so it is not neededd for our problem.
+In contrast, the F1 Score is used when the goal is to identify the percentage of correctly classified items.

 In the **Kernel SVC** we decided to tune the *kernel*, with the choices of 'linear', 'rbf', 'poly' and 'sigmoid'.
 Then we tuned also the *'C'* that is the regularization parameter and we chose the range [0.1,1, 10] and finally, since this model was taking *definitely too long*, we decided to put *'max_iter'* in order to let the process stop at the 1000 iteration even if it had not converged yet.